-Unique Measure Code: CI_LT_TOS_SSLDWN_0615 Effective Date: June 2015 End Date: TBD
+Unique Measure Code: CI_LT_TOS_SSLDWN_0518 Effective Date: May 2018 End Date: TBD

-This measure describes savings from the purchase and installation of a Solid State Lighting (LED) Recessed Downlight luminaire in place of an incandescent downlight lamp (i.e. time of sale).
-The SSL downlight should meet the ENERGY STAR Luminaires Version 2.0 specification595.
+This measure describes savings from the purchase and installation of a Solid State Lighting (LED) Recessed Downlight luminaire in place of an incandescent downlight lamp (i.e. time of sale, including Midstream programs).
+The SSL downlight should meet the ENERGY STAR Luminaires Version 2.0 specification733.
 The characterization of this measure should not be applied to other types of LEDs.